 I still use that old Xbox.
 My daughter and I are streaming again; we’re agile enough not to embarrass ourselves, but nobody's asking us for tips, either.

-And I love being in that space of seeing what's growing, what's dying, and what's making a comeback.
+I love being in that space of seeing what's growing, what's dying, and what's making a comeback.
+Half the time it's weird, and sometimes it’s flat-out stupid, but at least it's never stagnant.

 Next summer, I’ll be right in the middle of a pop-culture ecosystem at San Diego Comic-Con, surrounded by fans, creators, studio people, and the die-hards who camp out for Hall H as if it were a spiritual pilgrimage.